JeanKwon/ECM202A_2025Fall_Project_8/docs/index.md

 # **5. Discussion & Conclusions**

-The hybrid perception framework successfully aligned computational effort with scene complexity.
-The lightweight CNN-based gating model proved effective at identifying high-density, complex scenes while introducing negligible overhead, enabling real-time operation.
+The hybrid perception framework aligned computational effort with scene complexity.
+The lightweight CNN-based model selector proved effective at identifying high-density, complex scenes while introducing negligible overhead, enabling real-time hybrid operation.
+However, network conditions related varibales are simplified which does not accruately capture the real world conditions.

 Limitations:
+Ntwork availability was treated as a binary condition, whereas real-world connectivity exhibits more nuanced behavior.
+Furthermore, the evaluation was conducted on pre-recorded data rather than in a closed-loop driving simulation, preventing direct assessment of downstream planning or control impacts.

 Future Direction:
-Synthesize the main insights from your work.

-- What worked well and why?
-- What didn’t work and why?
-- What limitations remain?
-- What would you explore next if you had more time?

-This should synthesize—not merely repeat—your results.
+I would like to redefine problem statements.
+I did not properly set up what this new hybrid object detection system aims to solve (such as accuracy or latency).
+The problem statement can be strengthened by explicitly framing the project as an optimization problem with clear constraints and trade-offs, rather than describing it only as a hybrid system.

+Modeling or training the max perception latency allowed related to the current ego vehicle speed and modeling the YOLO 11x execution speed on the average with the availability of the cloud would be useful to capture the real scenarios better.
+Integrating the perception framework into an end-to-end simulator such as CARLA would allow evaluation of its impact on driving behavior and safety.

 ---